 Possible drawbacks: You or your child might not feel comfortable with the particular psychologist on the school’s staff.
 And your child may feel self-conscious about having sessions in school.
 A school psychologist who doesn’t have a PhD may be trained to focus on school-related issues and not have the background to handle broader issues.
 Additionally, if your child doesn’t already have an IEP, it can take time to

-set one up so he can get the counseling he needs.
+set one up so your child can get the counseling they need.

 Training: Master’s degree in social work.
 Has training and a license to provide individual and group psychotherapy.

-How she can help: An LCSW can evaluate your child and provide therapy for him.
+How they can help: LCSWs can evaluate your child and provide therapy.
 LCSWs may be more affordable and accessible than other professionals, like psychologists.

 Possible drawbacks: LCSWs don’t have the same in-depth training as psychologists.
 Some may not be as well-versed in learning and thinking differences.